sayerhs/cpl/docs/source/user/tutorials/cpl_io.rst

 .. _tuts_cpl_io_user:

-Mainpulating CML input files with CPL
+Mainpulating input files with CPL
 =====================================

-CPL provides a pythonic interface to read, create, modify, and write out input files necessary for running simulations using CML executables within a case directory.
+CPL provides a pythonic interface to read, create, modify, and write out input files necessary for running simulations using OpenFOAM or CML executables within a case directory.
 Users can interact with input files as python objects and use python data structures and functions to manipulate them.
 The modified objects can then be written out to files and CPL will pretty-print the files in the apporpriate locations in the case directory.
-Most CML/OpenFOAM objects have a one-to-one correspondence with python data structures within CPL.
+Most OpenFOAM/CML objects have a one-to-one correspondence with python data structures within CPL.
 For example, OpenFOAM dictionaries are accessed as Python dictionaries, specifically an instance of :class:`~caelus.io.caelusdict.CaelusDict` which provides both attribute and